firebird-finance/firebird-docs/docs/vfarmAMA.md

 *Thanks.
 Can you mint more than 888K ARTO?*

 # Miyasato Masa (Exhibition Gallery*)
 *We're not planning on minting any more ARTO tokens.
 From a philosophical view, we arguably see that ARTO is like a work of art, it's either limited edition or one of kind.
-However, as we progress and if demands prevail, we will always be opened to new ideas from our team and community.(uređivano)*
+However, as we progress and if demands prevail, we will always be opened to new ideas from our team and community.*

 # DevObs
 *What is your communication & marketing strategy to promote EG?*